-The East Genomics Familial Hypercholesterolaemia Genetic Testing Pathway provides guidance for healthcare professionals with patients with a high likelihood of FH.
+The East Genomic Laboratory Hub Familial Hypercholesterolaemia Genetic Testing Pathway provides guidance for healthcare professionals with patients with a high likelihood of FH.

 The Test Order form can be completed electronically or printed and completed by hand.
-To complete electronically, please download the PDF form above onto your computer and open in Adobe software to enable electronic editing; please use the space bar if you need to leave any boxes blank.
+To complete electronically, please download the PDF form above onto your computer and open in Adobe software to enable electronic editing.

 FH Diagnostic Genetic Testing

 The National Genomics Test Directory eligibility criteria for Familial Hypercholesterolaemia genetic testing are: